Apfelfrisch/Edifact/README.md

 ![Unit Test](https://github.com/Apfelfrisch/Edifact/actions/workflows/phpunit.yml/badge.svg)
 ![Static Analysis](https://github.com/Apfelfrisch/Edifact/actions/workflows/psalm.yml/badge.svg)

-Parse, build, serialize and validate UN/EDIFACT Messages.
+Parse, build, serialize and validate UN/EDIFACT Messages in a memory efficient way.

 You will likely have to generate your own Segments, see [php-edifact/edifact-mapping](https://github.com/php-edifact/edifact-mapping) for XML Mappings.

 I have done a [protype](https://github.com/Apfelfrisch/ediseg-generator) for autogeneration, it should give you a good starting point.

-If you don't need validation or Segement getter you can also parse to the [Generic Segment](#parse-to-the-generic-segment).
+If you don't need validation or Segment getter you can also parse to the [Generic Segment](#parse-to-the-generic-segment).

-## Highlights
-* Parse and build UN/EDIFACT Messages in a memory efficient way
-* Define your own Segments
-* Validate the Message Segments

 ## Usage

 ### Parse EDIFACT Messages

-#### Load Segements Classes
+#### Load Segment Classes

-First you have to load your Segments withe the Factory.
+First you have to load your Segments with the Factory.
 After that you mark the Factory as default.
 ```php
 use Apfelfrisch\Edifact\Segment\SegmentFactory;